zelinskiy/WebApiTokensDemo/readme.txt

 }
 ++++++++++++++++++++++++++++++++++++++

-Шаг 2 - Можем послать запрос на умножение, подставив свой токен
+Шаг 2 - Now we can multiply numbers by accessing the closed controller
 =========================
 GET http://localhost:5000/api/calculator/mult/2/2 HTTP/1.1
 Host: localhost:5000